Our Leadership Team

 Ms. Holliday holds a Special Education Master of Arts degree from The University of Michigan and a Bachelor of Arts degree from Western College for Women.

 Ms. Holliday’s advocacy for children and families in need was recognized by Epworth Children’s Center which awarded her the Community Partner Award.
 She is also a board member for the National Council on Alcoholism and Drug Abuse (NCADA).

 Mr. Babolat graduated from Fontbonne University in 2011 with a B.S. in Elementary and Special Education.
 He holds dual masters degrees from St. Louis University (an MBA and a Master’s in Educational Leadership) earned in the Spring of 2016.
-He is certified to teach Elementary Education, French, Special Education and also has a Missouri school administration certificate
+He is certified to teach Elementary Education, French, and Special Education and also has a Missouri school administration certificate.